 A fraction is a part of a whole

-The bottom number tells how many slices the pizza was cut into.
+The bottom number says how many slices the pizza is cut into.

 Some fractions may look different, but are really the same, for example: